 Recurring revenue credit facilities will function as either “amortizing” or “bullet” loans.
 Bullets delay payment of most or the entire principal to the maturity date of the facility.
 Throughout the life of a bullet loan, borrowers will make monthly or quarterly interest payments.
 Typically bullet loans are only available for larger, venture-backed borrowers.

 Under the amortizing loan model, the principal balance outstanding declines as you make periodic payments.
 An amortized recurring revenue credit facility can function as a traditional amortizing facility such as mortgages with fixed periodic payments.
-It can also be structured with added flexibility including making periodic payments variable or adding “Interest-Only” or “Payment Holiday” periods to the loan.
+It can also be structured with added flexibility, including making periodic payments variable or adding “Interest-Only” or “Payment Holiday” periods to the loan.
 Typically, variable payments are structured as a percentage of the borrowing company’s monthly or quarterly GAAP revenue.
 This way, repayment flexes with incoming cash over the period of the loan.
-This flexibility gives you some leeway if you have a tough month, but it also means you pay sooner as revenue grows.
-Added flexibility will, however, usually result in the lender seeking additional security, high prepayment penalties, or other forms of compensation for the incremental risk.
+This flexibility gives you some leeway if you have a tough month, but you pay sooner as revenue grows.
+The added flexibility will, however, usually result in the lender seeking additional security, high prepayment penalties, or other forms of compensation for the incremental risk.